 - The grid system used by Social Security Disability.

 - Social Security disability appeal documents you filled out from application to hearing date.

 - Your work history that you informed the government about in your Social Security Disability Appeal.

 - Your certified earnings records as kept by the United States government.

 - Explanation of your disease or injury that makes you disabled.

 - A medical source statement from a Doctor.

-There are so many things that go into a decision on your social security disability appeal and a disability hearing as you can see from above.
-We would be pleased to review your claim for free, just phone at toll free 1-(877) 271-2633.
+There are so many things that go into a decision on your Social Security disability appeal and a disability hearing as you can see from above.
+I would be pleased to review your claim for free, just me phone at toll free 1-(877) 271-2633.

-Should you need specific information about crohns disease representation please visit us at crohnsdisabilityattorney.com.
+Should you need specific information about crohns disease representation please visit me at crohnsdisabilityattorney.com.